 This pistol is interesting.
 Its ownership was not clarified at the inquest, nor was it discussed to any extent except how it had been used as a bludgeon.
 The Manchester Guardian report on 7 April, however, explicitly stated: “It is known not to have belonged to the Bradburys”.
 It seems to have remained in Higginbottom’s possession; had it belonged to the Bradbury family, it is unlikely he would have kept it.
 What happened to it afterwards is unknown, although from a postcard produced at an unknown date it appears at some time to have formed part of a display of the murder weapons.
 No description as detailed as the one in the Manchester Guardian was produced elsewhere, but it was variously described as a cavalry pistol or a horse pistol.

 According to Philip Spooner of West Street Antiques in Dorking, who kindly responded to a request for information, the markings suggest that it was a Light Cavalry Volunteers pistol, manufactured between 1810 and 1820.
 It would have been used by a trooper in the Yeomanry Cavalry; such pistols were still in active use until the mid-1830s.
 However, the pistol was described as old when it was found; it may not have been in official use anymore.
 If the gun was not the property of either Bradbury (assuming the Guardian reporter was correct), it must have belonged to their murderer(s).
 The yeomanry was generally recruited from more respectable members of society, but not exclusively.
 Whoever it belonged to, the connection of the pistol with the Yeomanry Cavalry never seems to have been investigated.
-Was a member of the local Yeomanry, perhaps someone of some social standing, angry with Thomas or William?
+Was a member of the local Yeomanry, perhaps a person of some social standing, angry with Thomas or William?
 Was this somehow connected to poaching?
 Or did someone simply get hold of an old pistol?
 If they did, they must also have acquired bullets and any other apparatus needed to keep it working (although that it misfired suggests that either it was in poor repair, or the wielder did not know what he was doing).
 And it may be important that the attacker(s) dropped it outside, suggesting it had little value to him.

 A Light Cavalry Volunteers pistol (Image provided by Philip Spooner of West Street Antiques, Dorking)